Stepping (African-American)

 Stepping or step-dancing (a type of step dance) is a form of percussive dance in African-American culture.
-The participant's entire body is used as an instrument to produce complex rhythms and sounds through a mixture of footsteps, spoken word, and hand claps.
+The performer's entire body is used as an instrument to produce complex rhythms and sounds through a mixture of footsteps, spoken word, and hand claps.
 Though stepping may be performed by an individual, it is generally performed by groups of three or more, often in arrangements that resemble military formations.

 Stepping may also draw from elements of gymnastics, break dance, tap dance, march, or African and Caribbean dance, or include stunts as a part of individual routines.
 The speed of the step depends upon the desired beat and rhythm of the performers.
 Some forms of stepping include the use of props, such as canes, rhythm sticks and/or fire and blindfolds.

-The tradition of stepping is rooted within the competitive schoolyard song and dance rituals practiced by historically African American fraternities and sororities, beginning in the 1900s.
+The dance tradition of stepping draws from a variety of roots in American and African culture but was fostered and popularized by African American fraternities and sororities, beginning in the 1900s.
+These groups participate in stepping as a form of competition between one another, but also with cooperative spirit, such that groups from neighboring universities will visit and exchange moves and styles [Fine].
+The dance is also commonly performed by groups in elementary, middle, and high schools as well as churches (as highlighted in the 2017 documentary Step).

-Stepping
+Stepping (Dance)

+Stepping is a complex performance that melds folk traditions with popular culture as it involves synchronized percussive movement, singing, speaking, chanting, and drama.
+It finds its origins (among other places) in a combination of military close-order and exhibition drill.
+This is seen in the performances by some groups like Alpha Phi Alpha in their performance "Do it on Two" in which there is a call and response between a leader acting as a drill Seargeant and the rest of the group as cadets, the whole routine is similar to a marching chant.

-Stepping finds its origins in a combination of military close-order and exhibition drill.
-It also originally drew heavily from the stage routines and movements of popular R&B groups such as The Temptations and The Four Tops.
-During the mid-20th century, historically black fraternities and sororities on United States college campuses traditionally sang and chanted to celebrate "crossing over" into membership of their respective organizations.
-Stepping is also performed by schools, churches, cheerleading squads, and drill teams.
+The dance form has also drawn heavily from pop culture in various forms over the past century from the stage routines and movements of popular R&B groups such as The Temptations and The Four Tops., to imitations of children's handclap games.

+While initially taken up and popularized by Black Greek Letter organizations, it has spread beyond that group and is now commonly practiced by groups in schools, churches, cheerleading groups, and drill teams[].